lilyosah/tech-knowledgebase/Rails Models.md

 : used to verify that inputs are valid
 - Triggered by `valid?` instance method
 - Validation errors are returned in `ActiveModel::Errors` object returned by `errors`
+- Lots of helper methods are built in to rails, look up ActiveRecord validations to see

 ## Scopes 	#📌